Notes on the Geography of Oman: Nizwa

 Looking north over the town center.
 There are banks on both sides of the street, and they're equipped with ATMs.

 The old market is pretty much a tourist trap.

-Nearby, however, there's a legitimate new (1992) market.
-Here, the delivery bays for fruit and vegetables.
+Nearby, however, there's a new (1992) but real market.
+These are the delivery bays for fruit and vegetables.

-Inside the market after hours.
-Not what you expect?
+The same market in after-hours.
+Not what you expected?
 Well, that's Oman.

 We've come to the central tower of the 17th century Husan al Aqor Fort, from which the panorama pictures were taken.

 Adjoining it is a palace.
 Unlike the Lalali and Mirani forts of Muscat, which were begun by the Portuguese, Nizwa Fort was an Omani production, built by Sultan bin Said bin Malik al Ya'arubi about 1650.

 The handsome color comes from sarooj, a nearly forgotten Omani building material.
 Oasis soil is formed into bricks, which are stacked, covered in earth, baked for a week with palm logs for fuel, then crumbled into a powdery cement.
 Unlike portland cement, sarooj doesn't crack.

 In the background is the Friday mosque--its dome reconstructed in 1529.